FZambia/django-realtime-ticket/README.md

 Using
 -----

-After install you can create new ticket making POST javascript request on url `/ticket/`.
+After install you can create new ticket making POST javascript request on url `/ticket/` (do not forget about `csrf_token`).
 If everything is OK you will receive json:
 ```python
 {'status': 'ok', 'message': "NEW_TICKET_FOR_USER"}